Exception Filtering

 }

 Result: Only database-related exceptions trigger retries.
 Application logic errors (ArgumentException, NullReferenceException) fail immediately.
+Note that TimeoutException is never retried even when whitelisted: the fail-fast guard blocks it before the whitelist is consulted.

 Blacklist Approach (DoNotHandle)